DSR Research

 Published Research

 The DSR's Research Tree Booklet: While we feel that it’s extremely important that all stakeholders are properly educated, we realize that not everyone is interested in reading a stack of academic articles on the subject.
 Additionally, those who provide counseling services and other professional services to parents, offspring, and donors, as well as those thinking critically about the issues with regard to setting policy, might have fallen behind on the latest research.
 This is why we put together the Donor Sibling Registry’s Research Tree booklet — a summary of some of our peer-reviewed/published research papers.
 It’s the “Cliff Notes” of DSR research, studying all those in the donor family: the parents (biological and non-biological) of egg and sperm donor children, the egg and sperm donors, the offspring, and even the parents of people who have donated (the “donor grandparents”).
-This booklet will soon be updated to include our most recent published research from 2019-2021.

 2022